 One of the recent popular topics in the Internet is the legal battle between Apple versus the FBI regarding encryption.
-The US Justice Department is trying to force Apple into creating software that would allow FBI agents to get access to the iPhone used by the one of the shooters during the San Bernardino attacks.
+The US Justice Department is trying to force Apple into creating software that would allow FBI agents to get access to the iPhone used by one of the shooters during the San Bernardino attacks.

-If you’re following the news, you’ll know that Apple isn’t giving in to the these requests and instead, is insisting that such software backdoors would threaten the security of their customers.
+If you’re following the news, you’ll know that Apple isn’t giving in to these requests and instead, is insisting that such software backdoors would threaten the security of their customers.

 While this is still an on-going issue, a group of researchers from Johns Hopkins University recently found a bug involving Apple’s iMessage platform.
 This security flaw allows a malicious and skilled attacker to decrypt all photos and videos sent as encrypted instant messages.

 The research was led by Professor Michael Green, a computer scientist at Johns Hopkins University.
 It took several months but the team was finally able to intercept iMessages by writing software to mimic an Apple server.
 With that, they targeted and were successful in obtaining a photo stored within the Apple iCloud server as well as the 64-digit key required to decrypt the photo.